nutechsoftware/alarmdecoder-smartthings/README.md

 * Security Disarm
 Capabilities:  Momentary
+Description: Disarm the alarm.
-Description: Action **'push'** will send the DISARM Alarm command to the panel
+ -- Action **'push'** will send the DISARM Alarm command to the panel
 States: No indication of alarm type

 * Security Stay
 Capabilities:  Momentary
-Description: indicator to show the arm Stay state
+Description: indicator to show the arm Stay state.
  -- Action **'push'** will send the arm Stay command to the panel
 States: [on = Armed Stay, off]

 * Security Stay Status
 Capabilities:  Contact Sensor
-Description: indicator to show the arm Stay state
+Description: indicator to show the arm Stay state.
 States: [open, close = Armed Stay]

 * Security Away
 Capabilities:  Momentary
-Description: indicator to show the arm Away state
+Description: indicator to show the arm Away state.
  -- Action **'push'** will send the arm Away command to the panel
 States: [on = Armed Away, off]

 * Security Away Status
 Capabilities:  Contact Sensor
-Description: indicator to show the arm Away state
+Description: indicator to show the arm Away state.
 States: [open, close = Armed Away]

 * Security Exit
 Capabilities:  Momentary
-Description: indicator to show the arm Exit state
+Description: indicator to show the arm Exit state.
  -- Action **'push'** will send the exit command to the panel
 States: [on = You May Exit Now, off]

 * Security Exit Status
 Capabilities:  Contact Sensor
-Description: indicator to show the arm Exit state
+Description: indicator to show the arm Exit state.
 States: [open, close = You May Exit Now]

 * Security Panic Alarm
 Capabilities:  Momentary
+Description: Panic button.
-Description: Action **'push'** will send the Panic Alarm command to the panel
+ -- Action **'push'** will send the Panic Alarm command to the panel
 States: No indication of alarm type

 * Security Aux Alarm
 Capabilities:  Momentary
+Description: Aux(Medical) panic button.
-Description: Action **'push'** will send the AUX Alarm command to the panel
+ -- Action **'push'** will send the AUX Alarm command to the panel
 States: No indication of alarm type

 * Security Fire Alarm
 Capabilities:  Momentary
+Description: Fire panic button.
-Description: Action **'push'** will send the Fire Alarm command to the panel
+ -- Action **'push'** will send the Fire Alarm command to the panel
 States: States: [on = Fire Alarm Active, off]

 * Security Fire Alarm Status
 Capabilities:  Contact Sensor
 Description: indicator to show the a fire alarm is active.
-Follows Security Smoke Alarm
+Follows Security Smoke Alarm.
 States: [open, close = Fire Alarm Active]

 * Security Zone Sensor #N
 Capabilities: Contact Sensor
-Description: An indicator to show the zone state
+Description: An indicator to show the zone state.
 States: [open , close] * reversible in parent device settings

 * CID-***AAA***-***B***-***CCC***